Hubei Provincial Department of State Security: Advanced persistent threat

 The Hubei State Security Department is widely understood to be the operator behind the advanced persistent threat designated APT 31 by Mandiant, also known as Judgment Panda by CrowdStrike, Zirconium or Violet Typhoon by Microsoft, RedBravo by Recorded Future, Bronze Vinewood by SecureWorks, TA412 by Proofpoint, or Red Keres by PricewaterhouseCoopers.

 APT 31 is run directly by the Hubei SSD, likely without much input from MSS headquarters, with the group staffed by intelligence officers of the Hubei SSD as well as outside contractors employed through cutout organizations and front companies.
 APT 31 is known to have successfully executed attacks against targets in the United States, United Kingdom, France, Germany, Norway, Finland, Mongolia, Russia, and throughout Eastern Europe.

-According to the United States, in 2010, the HSSD established Wuhan Xiaoruizhi Science and Technology Company, Limited (武汉晓睿智科技有限责任公司, aka Wuhan XRZ) as a front company to carry out cyber operations.
+According to the United States, in 2010, the HSSD established Wuhan Xiaoruizhi Science and Technology Company, Limited (武汉晓睿智科技有限责任公司, Wuhan XRZ) as a front company to carry out cyber operations.
 This activity resulted in the surveillance of U.S. and foreign politicians, foreign policy experts, academics, journalists, and pro-democracy activists and their families, as well as persons and companies operating in areas of national importance.
 In 2018, employees of Wuhan XRZ conducted a cyber operation on a Texas-based energy company, gaining unauthorized access.